Paper on Alcoholics Anonymous

 Father Martin shares some valuable suggestions when providing pastoral care to the addicted.
 He says to “Learn to recognize the disease.….confront them, there needs to include a treatment option…..an alcoholic needs to take responsibility for their behavior…..the family needs treatment and know the resources.
 [9] Dr. Robert Albers states, that as a minister our job is “not to rescue or fix the alcoholic, we do not have the power to do that…..
 Do not do it alone.”
 [10]

 As part of this project, I completed the A.A. fourth step inventory of myself.
-For the fifth step, I met with “Rev. John,” a minister I have known for a number of years.
+For the fifth step, I met with “Rev. Pat,” a minister I have known for several years.
 He has shared with me that he has been a member of A.A. for many years.
 Before our meeting, I completed the “Guide to a Personal Inventory.”
 Thinking about and completing the personal inventory was difficult for me.
 It brought up my fears and resentments, which I see in myself and my behaviors.

-I was nervous about meeting with “Rev. John” and felt anxious in my heart and gut.
-During our meeting, we talked about the process, prayed, and then I shared my personal inventory reflections.
+I was nervous about meeting with “Rev. Pat” and felt anxious in my heart and gut.
+During our meeting, we talked about the process, prayed, and then shared my personal inventory reflections.
 I was open and honest.
-“Rev. John” only asked one clarification question during my reflection.
+“Rev. Pat” only asked one clarification question during my reflection.
 When I was done he asked if there was anything else.
-At this point, I realized and shared with him the sadness I felt of not being good enough and letting others down.
+At this point, I realized and shared with him the sadness I felt about not being good enough and letting others down.
 As I was writing the first draft of my fifth step experience, I felt this sadness.
 It is deep-rooted.

-“Rev. John” did not give me any feedback after I shared, however, asked him if there was anything I wanted to discuss.
-I brought up one theme in my life; which lead to an open discussion.
-As difficult as this was, I feel a sense of freedom and a weight lifted off me.
-I once again see I am not alone; that Jesus Christ, “Rev. John,” my family, and so many others are walking alongside me on my spiritual journey of repentance and awakening.
+“Rev. Pat” did not give me any feedback after I shared, however, he asked if there was anything more I wanted to discuss.
+I brought up one theme in my life; which led to an open discussion.
+As difficult as this was, I felt a sense of freedom and a weight lifted off me.
+I once again see I am not alone; that Jesus Christ, “Rev. Pat,” my family, and so many others are walking alongside me on my spiritual journey of repentance and awakening.

 Having completed the fourth and fifth steps I have a much greater understanding and appreciation for the twelve steps and twelve traditions of Alcoholics Anonymous.
 I see more clearly the value in A.A.’s one focus of sobriety, the authority given to a higher power, respect for confidentiality and anonymity, cleaning one’s house with the love and support of the group, making amends, prayer and meditation, and helping others to gain sobriety.
 A.A. is a blessing to all who are served and helped in their recovery journey from alcoholism.